chriswa/ts-intern/README.md

 ## What it does

-Scans the provided directory (and subdirs) for Handlebars templates with filenames ending in `.hbs` and writes the processed template to an output file of the same name (but with the extension changed from `.hbs` to `.ts`.)
-Uses [handlebars-helpers](https://github.com/helpers/handlebars-helpers) library for rich template functionality.
-Probably most useful for generating custom "barrel"-like files, listing all the files/classes in a directory.
+Scans the provided directory (and subdirs) for Handlebars templates and generates TypeScript code.
+Supports two template formats:

+1. **Standalone templates** (`.hbs` files) - `example.hbs` generates `example.ts`
+2. **Embedded templates** (`.hbs.ts` files) - Template and generated code in the same file

+Uses [handlebars-helpers](https://github.com/helpers/handlebars-helpers) library for template functionality.
+Primarily used for listing files in a directory and importing them, often with registration in factories or registries.

 ## Installation